Office of Civil Rights (OCR) Section 504 / 508 Complaints

 Foxbright has the skillset required to navigate the complex rules and guidelines for creating an accessible and compliant website.
 We can work with your school to achieve a compliant website by:

 - Cleaning up site content that fails the audit

 - Providing website designs that meet WCAG 2.0 AA

 It is important to know that there are many tools available for scanning and auditing your website.
 These tools include:

-These tools can identify issues but can't help with interpreting the accessibility rules and guidelines to determine how to fix your website.
+These tools will identify issues and help interpret the accessibility rules and guidelines so you can determine how to fix your website.

 What if I am already using a 3rd Party Tool?

 If you have purchased any of these tools and are finding it a bit overwhelming, Foxbright can help.
 Foxbright offers services to help you

 - Configure and adjust your settings to eliminate the "noise"